 Congress is as dysfunctional as always.
 But some states may ban Roundup on their own.
 In late November 2021, a newly created commission in Massachusetts is considering restrictions on the use of Roundup because it has been linked to cancer.
-Many states may ban non-commercial use of Roundup before Monsanto takes Roundup off the market as planned in 2023.
+Many states may ban the non-commercial use of Roundup before Monsanto takes Roundup off the market as planned in 2023.

 Call a Roundup Lawyer Today

 If you need a Roundup lawyer to fight against Monsanto, call us today at 800-553-8082.
-There is a deadline to file that is a really big deal.
+There is a deadline to file which is a really big deal.
 So call our lawyer or call another lawyer today.
 Don’t wait.
 You can also reach out to us online.